Preliminary info for the 2018 intake!

 Instructions for applicants in the final year of their Bachelor's degree

-Applicants who have not completed their Bachelor's degree by the application deadline are also eligible to apply.
-In this case, they can be admitted to the programme on the condition that they graduate and send an officially attested copy of the degree certificate to the University before the start of the studies (exact deadline will be given yearly).
-If the applicant does not submit the degree certificate to the University in time, this conditional admission will expire.
+If you have not completed your Bachelor's degree by the application deadline you are eligible to apply.
+In this case, you can be admitted to the Msater's degree programme on the condition that you graduate and send an officially attested copy of the degree certificate to the University well before the start of the studies (usually the end of July, the exact deadline will be given yearly).
+If you do not submit the degree certificate to the University in time, this conditional admission will expire.

 If you receive your final degree certificate after the application deadline, you will need to provide the following information in a statement enclosed to your application: